 - An adult reading a bedtime story to a child from a book slightly more difficult than the child can read themselves, can help the child learn new vocabulary, generate ideas and be an enjoyable experience for both.

-- The dyslexic student can become discouraged when faced with large amounts of work.
-Divide homework tasks into manageable chunks.
+- Divide homework tasks into manageable chunks.
 Give breaks between tasks.
 Encourage your child to produce quality work rather than rushing tasks.

 - Go over homework requirements to ensure your child understands what to do.
-Read instructions aloud when you know it is hard for them to decode accurately.
-If necessary, practise the first example or two with them.
+Read instructions aloud, if necessary, practise the first example or two with them.

-- Help your child to learn editing, self-monitoring and checking skills so they can go over their own work more independently as they get older.
-For example, a simple process like COPS can be helpful when proof reading work: C = Capitals.
-O = overall appearance.
-P = punctuation.
-S = spelling.
+Help your child to learn to check their own work so they can go over their own work more independently as they get older.

 - Teach your child to use the computer for work as they get older.
 Show them how to use a spell checker and encourage them to learn touch typing skills on a suggested Typing Tutor program.
-See www.bdatech.org for further information.
+See BDA Tech for further information.

-- If they are slow to complete work, encourage them to use a timer and see how much work they can complete in five minutes.
-But remember that if homework is regularly taking too long or is too difficult, you should discuss this with the teacher.
+- If they are slow to complete work, see how much work they can do in five minutes.
+If homework is regularly taking too long or is too difficult, you should discuss this with the teacher.

 - If students are not writing down their required homework tasks accurately, arrange for them to check with someone in the same class at the end of the day.
 Or ask teachers to give them written homework instructions.

 - Liaise with teachers regularly to check that students are completing homework tasks and classwork correctly and are handing in work at school.

 - It is helpful to make sure that everything needed for the next school day is packed up the night before and placed by the front door.